No Summer or Day

 It was raining in the colony ship as children looked through water pooling on the windows, down at Earth.
-Tabitha felt their Ripley-Douglas beam vibrate the superstructure as it flash-burned forests below.
+Tabitha felt their beam vibrate the superstructure as it flash-burned below.
 Even in orbital height, night-side inferno bathed their gleaming ship in amber.

 Doped-photon propulsion was hailed as a crowning achievement that would take humanity’s colony ships to the stars.